ChrisXYF/Javascript/README.md

 # Javascript
-this is my js‘ dome
+this is my js‘ demos
-this is my js’ codes